PapiHack/k8s-training/README.md

 # K8S Training

-This is a repo for my k8s training purposes and contains some couple stuff that i made in order to discover and learn `Kubernetes`.
+This is a repo for my k8s training purposes and contains some couple of stuff that i made in order to discover and learn `Kubernetes`.

 I use a local k8s cluster with `minikube`.